Our Members Asked:

 Oats and oat-based cereals can be a good source of soluble fiber (mainly beta-glucan), which can help to lower cholesterol and reduce the risk of heart disease.
-See our Oat Cereals Review for the clinical evidence, including how much you need to consume in order to significantly reduce cholesterol.
+See our Oat Cereals Review for the clinical evidence, including how much you need to consume in order to significantly reduce cholesterol, and whether oat-derived beta-glucan supplements have the same benefits as dietary oats.

 There mixed evidence for whether soy can lower cholesterol.
 Although the FDA currently allows companies to make the claim that "25 grams of soy protein daily, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease," the agency has proposed revoking this health claim due to inconsistent findings (a final decision has not yet been made).
 In addition, a specific protein peptide isolated from soy, called lunasin, is sometimes promoted to lower cholesterol, but it was not shown to be beneficial in a clinical trial.